 Confession: I took 6 weeks of parental leave.
 I know it’s not much of a confession.
 But as a guy, there’s still some stigma surrounding putting your family ahead of your job.
 Although most younger co-workers were supportive of my decision/jealous, with a lot of them saying they absolutely would do the same, I did get the odd jokes and strange glares and hesitant “that’s great” from mostly the older folks.
-Some family members expressed concerns for my job.
+Some family members expressed concerns about my job.
 Would I still have it when I returned?
 Would I be looked at differently for taking it?

 In Canada, new mommies are offered a maximum of 52 weeks of paid maternity/parental benefits up to 55% of their income, of which a maximum of 35 weeks can be shared with daddies.
 So why don’t more fathers take advantage?
-Well one of the big reasons – money.
-Countries that have increased their benefits for new dads and parents, have seen greater participation rates.
+Well, one of the big reasons – money.
+Countries that have increased their benefits for new dads and parents have seen greater participation rates.
 Take Sweden for example, who after increasing benefits for parental leave, has seen their participation rate now jump to over 90%.
 Makes sense!
-And in my case I think I would have felt more at ease, if I had known more that were taking it or at least talking about.
+And in my case, I think I would have felt more at ease if I had known more that were taking it or at least talking about.
 And info on the subject is pretty scarce, so I thought I’d share what I’ve learned over the past weeks from my own experience.

 My reality check

 Let me just begin by saying I have a newfound appreciation for stay-at-home moms and dads – I can’t even begin to say – I really don’t know how you do it!
 Although I really enjoyed my time at home, no doubt, going back to work actually felt like going on vacation.
 It’s tough.
 Tougher than I imagined.
 I thought I was going to be able to get so much work done around the house after the first few weeks.
 Have extra time to work on my blog.
 Work on this, work on that – in between a few bottles.
 Ha!